AO Spine Knowledge Forum Spinal Cord Injury (SCI)

 Goals:

-The AO Spine RECODE-DCM group created a ‘Research Toolkit’ to equip scientists with the tools to make their studies robust, comparable, and focused on the outcomes that matter most for people with Degenerative Cervical Myelopathy.
+The AO Spine RECODE-DCM group created a ‘Research Toolkit’ to equip scientists with the tools to make their studies robust, comparable, and focused on the outcomes that matter most for people with Degenerative Cervical Myelopathy (DCM).
 To address the established research priorities, international special-interest ‘incubators’ (groups of clinicians, other healthcare professionals, and individuals with lived experience) were formed focusing on: Natural History, Diagnostic Criteria, and Peri-Operative Rehabilitation.
 These groups are led by Knowledge Forum representatives.

 -